KevinKarnadi/SimpleCalculator/README.md

 ## About

 A simple calculator implementation that demonstrates how does a compiler work.
-Created for the Assignment of my Introduction to Programming II class (Sptring 2021).
+Created for the assignment of my Introduction to Programming II class (Spring 2021).